TL;DR

 - Homeowners with a repayment mortgage.
 This is its primary purpose.

 - Budget-conscious individuals.
-It is the most cost-effective way to ensure your mortgage debt is cleared upon diagnosis of a serious illness.
+It is the most cost-effective way to help support your mortgage debt is cleared upon diagnosis of a serious illness.

 - Those who have other provisions (like savings or employer benefits) for costs beyond the mortgage.